carleenliu/carleenliu.github.io/record.md

 **Key instight #4:** Black artists, hip hop artists, and female artists have similar goals as the rest of the artists, but face significant barriers to accessing opportunities to perform and connecting to the music community.

 ## Design Principles
-> These design principles are based on organizational values.
+> These design principes mirror the organization's values.
 - **Our house is your house.**
 As a non-profit, this organization belongs to everyone.
 It’s a legal reality and a cultural imperative.
 - **Popular music is art.**